Beer-and-Bio/.github/CODE_OF_CONDUCT.md

 By participating in Beer and Bio collaborative projects and spaces, you agree to abide by this Code of Conduct.
 We are committed to upholding these principles and fostering a positive and supportive community for all.
 Let's work together to create a welcoming environment where everyone can thrive.

----

-Feel free to adjust the content as needed to fit your community's specific needs and values.